smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 If you would like to keep them separate, you should run the other targets (``run-server`` and ``run-app``).
 Using the method of your choice, launch the server and the application.

-While this application is incredibly simple, it shows how to integrate a smithy-generated client with an application running in the browser.
+While this application is simple, it shows how to integrate a smithy-generated client with an application running in the browser.

-..
-TODO: maybe another sentence on takeaways

 Making a change (optional)
 ==========================